-- 1. Engaging in any type of behavior that might have the appearance of impropriety if observed by others. - 2.
-Engaging in inappropriate affectionate physical contact with a student. - Appropriate contact is limited to a supportive, congratulatory, or quick hug, arm squeeze, pat on the back, or quick peck on the cheek. - o Patting of the buttocks with a hand, even in an athletic context, is prohibited.

-- If a student engages in repeated and/or prolonged physical contact with an employee, volunteer, independent contractor, or service provider working at the WSGC, the adult in question should clearly and firmly discourage such behavior.
+- 1. Engaging in any behavior that would be considered impropriety if observed by others. - 2.
+Engaging in inappropriate affectionate physical contact with a student. - o Appropriate contact is limited to a supportive, congratulatory quick hug or a pat on the back. - o Patting of the buttocks with a hand, even in an athletic context, is prohibited. - If a student engages in repeated and/or prolonged physical contact with an employee, volunteer, independent contractor, or service provider working at the WSGC, the adult in question should clearly and firmly discourage such behavior.
 If the student persists, the adult should involve a supervisor to assist them in handling the situation. - 3.
-Disciplining students in a physical manner. - O In a situation where a student presents an immediate physical danger to themselves or to another student, the student may be physically restrained only for the purpose of ensuring their own safety or the safety of others.
-Any such physical response requires completion of an Incident Report Form, to be submitted to, and reviewed with, the appropriate Section Chair. - 4.
-Texting with students, except for the purpose of sharing school-related information (change of time or location for an event) that must be communicated in a timely way. - Employees and volunteers should review and receive approval from their appropriate Section Chair that this is sometimes their practice. - o Parents of students in the School-sponsored activity should be informed, in advance, that employees or volunteers may be communicating via text and/or cell phone with their children. - 5.
+Disciplining students in a physical manner. - In a situation where a student presents an immediate physical danger to themselves or to another student, the student may be physically restrained only for the purpose of ensuring their own safety or the safety of others.
+Any such physical response requires completion of an Incident Report Form, submitted to, and reviewed with, the appropriate Section Chair. - 4.
+Texting with students, except for the purpose of sharing school-related information (change of time or location for an event) that must be communicated in a timely way.

+- Employees and volunteers should review and receive approval from their appropriate Section Chair that this is sometimes their practice. - Families of students in the School-sponsored activity should be informed, in advance, that employees or volunteers may be communicating via text and/or cell phone with their children. - 5.
 Calling a student from an employee cell phone to discuss non-school related topics is never permissible. - 6.
 Using personal email or social media to communicate with students rather than using the employee's School email. - Volunteers should request that School employees assist them with appropriate methods of student communication. - 7.
-Using social media inappropriately with, or about, students. - 8.
-Allowing a student to ride in the employee or volunteer's personal car without written permission (which can be in the form of an email) from the student's parent or guardian. - In addition to parent or guardian permission, the employee or volunteer must also meet all the criteria included in the policy regarding "Student Transportation by Employees or Volunteers" in the Employee Handbook. - 9.
+Using social media with, or about students. - 8.
+Allowing a student to ride in the employee's or volunteer's personal car without written permission (which can be in the form of an email) from the student's family. - In addition to family permission, the employee or volunteer must also meet all the criteria included in the policy regarding "Student Transportation by Employees or Volunteers" in the Employee Handbook. - 9.
 Giving gifts, or inappropriate attention, to an individual student of a personal or intimate nature. - 10.
 Engaging in physical horseplay, roughhousing, or other inappropriate games with a student. - 11.
-Providing alcohol, drugs, or cigarettes to a student; vaping, using alcohol, drugs or cigarettes in the presence of a student; or permitting a student to drink, use drugs, or smoke in the employee's presence. - 12.
-Tutoring a student in the student's home without the student's parent or guardian present. - Note: tutoring of students by current employees requires advance approval of the School's Faculty Chair. - 13.
-Intentionally being alone with a student on campus or away from the School without parent or supervisor knowledge or permission. - 14.
+Providing alcohol, drugs, or cigarettes to a student; vaping, using alcohol, drugs, or cigarettes in the presence of a student; or permitting a student to drink, use drugs, or smoke in the employee's presence. - 12.
+Tutoring a student in the student's home without the student's family present. - Note: tutoring of students by current employees requires advance approval of the School's Faculty Chair. - 13.
+Intentionally being alone with a student on campus or away from the School without family or supervisor knowledge or permission. - 14.
 Making, or participating in, sexually inappropriate comments, or stories and jokes with sexual innuendo. - 15.
 Sharing or providing, in any way, sexually explicit or otherwise inappropriate photos or videos. - 16.
-Directing a student to keep a secret from, or not share information with, their parents or other employees of the School. - 17.
-Discussing an employee or volunteer's own personal troubles or intimate issues with a student. - 18.
+Directing a student to keep a secret from their family or other school employees. - 17.
+Discussing an employee's or volunteer's own personal troubles or intimate issues with a student. - 18.
 Failing to keep the appropriate Section Chair, Faculty Chair, or counselor informed when a significant issue develops about a student.